HILOK/DCS_NOTAM/README.md

 |**`RESTRICTED`**|**`INOP`**|
 |--- | --- |

+- following every new ITEM entry, the consequences on MISSION PROFILE / PERFORMANCE should be assessed, the applicable CATEGORY added to the table, and the fields *Entry by* and *Date* updated
+- same applies to header fields 'Last Edit' and 'Date'

 **[F]** indicates the feature is completely missing (although it could reasonably be expected) or intended as is (although evidence indicates otherwise)

 **[B]** indicates the feature is technically implemented, but bugged/broken